sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>glibc</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : The GNU libc libraries
+Short desc    : The GNU libc libraries
 URL          : http://www.gnu.org/software/glibc/
-Лицензия     : LGPLv2+ and LGPLv2+ with exceptions and GPLv2+ and GPLv2+ with exceptions and BSD and Inner-Net and ISC and Public Domain and GFDL
+License      : LGPLv2+ and LGPLv2+ with exceptions and GPLv2+ and GPLv2+ with exceptions and BSD and Inner-Net and ISC and Public Domain and GFDL
-Описание     : The glibc package contains standard libraries which are used by
+Descript     : The glibc package contains standard libraries which are used by
              : multiple programs on the system.
 In order to save disk space and
              : memory, as well as to make upgrading easier, common system code is
              : kept in one place and shared between programs.
 This particular package